easyleapio/easyleap-contracts/readme.md

-# Starkpull
+# Easyleap
-Starkpull is a react/nestjs library that allows any starknet DApp to add a cross-chain 1-click asset bridge and deposit feature.
+Easyleap is a react/nestjs library that allows any starknet DApp to add a cross-chain 1-click asset bridge and deposit feature.
 This allows users to deposit assets from other chains to the starknet DApp with simple UX.

 ## Features
 1. 1-click asset bridge and deposit feature